SBNSoftware/SBNSoftware.github.io/AnalysisInfrastructure/index.md

 [List of open issues](https://github.com/issues?q=is%3Aopen+is%3Aissue+org%3ASBNSoftware+archived%3Afalse) ([and no assigned project](https://github.com/issues?q=is%3Aopen+is%3Aissue+org%3ASBNSoftware+archived%3Afalse+no%3Aproject))

-## Sub-topic Groups
+## Topic Groups

-Each of these sub-groups are charged with defining and implement common SBN-wide solutions.
+Each of these sgroups are charged with defining and implement common SBN-wide solutions.
+Please find an organization chart [here](sbnai_orgchart.md).

 ### [Software Release Management](rm.md)